 - Upon success, AppsFlyer internally creates a regular af_purchase event.
 Otherwise, the created event is tagged as fraudulent (available via Protect360).

 - The AppsFlyer validation service transfers the response to the SDK.

 - The SDK transfers the receipt validation response to the app (either success or fail).

-For details about the implementation of Receipt Validation, refer to the:
+For details about the implementation of receipt validation, see our developer SDK documentation:

 - For iOS sandbox apps, meaning apps that are not live in the App Store, receipt validation requires some additional code.

 - The AppsFlyer receipt validation service is free of charge to all account plans.